Mari Illustrious Makinami: Design

 Character designer Yoshiyuki Sadamoto gave Mari a stereotypically English look.
 Anno tried to influence her design as little as possible, giving very rough guidelines to Sadamoto and Tsurumaki and only checking the completed work.
 Using the stereotype of a meganekko girl, Sadamoto added Mari eyeglasses.
 This succeeded in aesthetically differentiating her from the other protagonists; glasses were seldom used for the characters in the classic series to simplify the animators' work.
 Anno finally chose the sketch with the eyeglasses for Mari's preview in the credits of You Are (Not) Alone, which was later refined by Sadamoto.
 The only guidelines Sadamoto received from the staff were for a "British-style" girl who was a student at a private Christian institution.
 When he asked Anno what he meant by a "private Christian institution," however, Anno said that he did not know.
 Sadamoto imagined Mari with Victorian-era clothes and a parasol before opting for a plaid skirt.
-Anno gave him photographs of British schoolgirls as a reference, and Sadamoto noticed that most of them wore tights and jackets with colorful borders.
+Anno gave him photographs of British schoolgirls as a reference, and Sadamoto noticed that most of them wore tights and jackets with colourful borders.
 First giving Mari a long-sleeved jacket inspired by the protagonists in Danny Boyle's 1996 film Trainspotting, he opted for a simple white shirt and tie because of the anime's summer setting.

 The studio required a character who would appeal to a new audience, and Sadamoto had to keep that requirement in mind.
 Merging the characteristics of Asuka and Rei at first, he found that too derivative.
 To visually distinguish her from the two protagonists of the classic series, he gave Mari straight, dark hair and a thinner head and body than her colleagues.
 He also designed her with long and well-defined eyes, giving her a cute appearance.
 Sadamoto then decided to give her two braids; since Asuka has a similar hairstyle, Anno suggested adding a headband.
 The artist took inspiration from Umemura Hikari, a character from the dorama My Boss, My Hero, played by Yui Aragaki.